eliorc/denzel/docs/source/tutorial.rst

      "result": {"args":["name 'np' is not defined"]}
     }

-| In general it is best to keep an eye on the logs (``denzel logs``) and examine statuses (through the API or through the monitoring UI) of tasks when looking for bugs.

 Deployment
 ----------

-| Since denzel is fully containerized it should work on any machine as long as it has docker and Python3 installed.
+| Since denzel is fully containerized it should work on any machine as long as it has docker, docker-compose and Python3 installed.
 | After completing all the necessary implementations for deployment covered in this tutorial it is best to check that the system can be launched from scratch.
 | To do that, we should :ref:`shutdown` while purging all images, and relaunch the project - don't worry no code is being deleted during shutdown.
 | Go to the main project directory and run the following: